Best TikTok songs 2020: Every viral song from TikTok

 L'Trimm - 'Cars That Go Boom'

-There's a couple of variations on this routine, with Charli D'Amelio, Addisono Rae and Millie Bobby Brown all sharing their own dances.
+There's a couple of variations on this routine, with Charli D'Amelio, Addison Rae and Millie Bobby Brown all sharing their own dances.

 Lily Allen - 'Smile'

 Lily's 2006 hit 'Smile' has a TikTok resurgence in 2020, with Gen Z users creating a brand new dance routine for the track.
-User @zockjat posted the routine first, alongside the caption, "Me watching all these racists getting exposed.
+User @zockjat posted the routine first.

 Jason Derulo & Jawsh 685 - 'Savage Love'